Spring 2025 Technology Announcements

-Below we are highlighting some of the services, provided by the CATS group, for your use this semester:
+Below we are highlighting a few of the services provided by the CATS group:

 We are currently running Posit Workbench 4.3.1 at https://rstudio.smith.edu.
 If you wish to use the server for your classes, email a list of students that need accounts to CATS.
 We only need their Smith email addresses; if you have Five College students they will receive a Smith username (but not an email) from the registrar, and when they have that, we can also create an account for them.